patchk1/google-homepage/README.md

 Session seven was used to add links to `<a>` elements and initialize styling.

 Session eight was used to make minor changes to html and add all styling.

+This project was completed over eight sessions.
+This project utilized HTML and CSS exclusively.
+Much of the functionality of the original homepage and search page were ignored, as well as some HTML elements and styling.
+The overall lessons learned from this project were how to use HTML to build a webpage and how to use CSS to style the HTML elements.